-An impaired driver could also be someone who has a medical condition and can not safely operate a vehicle or machinery.
+An impaired driver could also be someone who has a medical condition and cannot safely operate a vehicle or machinery.
 If you have suffered an injury, if you have not had an eye exam recently or updated your lens prescription, then you may be considered an impaired driver.
-If you have too many distractions while driving such as a cell phone, text messaging (which it is illegal to drive in Georgia and text at the same time), if you are under duress or trauma and driving erratically on the road, or the like, then you could be charged with impaired driving and also reckless driving.
+If you have too many distractions while driving such as a cell phone, text messaging, under duress or trauma and driving erratically on the road, then you could be charged with impaired driving and also reckless driving.

 The main point to remember is that if you think that you are impaired in any way whether it be due to alcohol, illegal or prescription drugs, undue stress, too many distractions, or anything that may make you feel like less than a safe driver at the time, then don’t drive.
-If you think you are impaired and can not drive, then call a friend to take you somewhere, call a cab to take you somewhere, wait and don’t go anywhere at all, and do whatever it takes so that you don’t get behind the wheel impaired for any reason.
-If you were to cause the injury or death of another person while driving impaired, then you will ruin your life and other people’s lives forever.
-Not only will you suffer grave consequences under the law, ruin other people’s lives forever, you may never forgive yourself and you will have to live with that feeling for the rest of your life.
-It is not worth it; ever.
+If you think you are impaired and cannot drive, then call a friend to take you somewhere, call a cab to take you somewhere, wait and don’t go anywhere at all, and do whatever it takes so that you don’t get behind the wheel impaired for any reason, call a trusted friend who isn’t impaired themselves to come and pick you up.

-If you or a loved one has been involved in a drunk or impaired driving accident, then it is imperative that you Contact Us for your free legal consultation as soon as possible following your accident, and follow certain steps so that you have a winning case.
+If you or a loved one has been involved in a drunk or impaired driving accident, then it is imperative that you contact us at 770-865-8654 or email for your free legal consultation as soon as possible following your accident.
+Follow certain steps so that you have a case that follows all the proper legal protocol and gives you the best possible chance for rehabilitation, restitution and recovery.
 These steps will be set forth herein below and discussed in detail.

-1.)
-What is a Drunk or Impaired Driving Crash?
+What Is A Drunk Or Impaired Driving Crash?

 The following is an example of a drunk driving crash: Sofia is driving home from work one night when a driver swerves into her lane, does not have his lights on, and crashes into her head on causing her severe injuries.
 Fortunately, Sofia survives the accident, which is many times not the case.
 Sofia is 18, is scheduled to graduate in a couple of weeks, and instead of accepting her diploma with her classmates, friends, and family, Sofia spends graduation day in the hospital recovering from her injuries of the crash.
 She has now missed out on an irreplaceable life experience caused by a person who thought it was acceptable to get behind the wheel while drunk.